 Hybrid project management is ideal for:

-Complex Projects: Projects that include fixed components and variable elements, such as market research and software development.
+Complex Projects: Projects that include fixed components and variable elements — for instance, regulatory compliance work combined with iterative software development.

 How to implement hybrid project management